Juan-Jones/blogsphere/content/blog/top-real-estate-crowdfunding-platforms.md

 ### 3. CrowdStreet

 CrowdStreet.com is a marketplace connecting accredited investors with institutional-quality real estate investments.
-With a focus on commercial properties and development projects, [CrowdStreet.com]{:rel="nofollow"} provides investors with access to direct real estate investments and syndicated deals, offering a wide range of investment opportunities across different asset classes and risk profiles.
+With a focus on commercial properties and development projects, {{< nofollow href="https://www.crowdstreet.com" >}}CrowdStreet{{< /nofollow >}} provides investors with access to direct real estate investments and syndicated deals, offering a wide range of investment opportunities across different asset classes and risk profiles.

 ### 4. RealtyShares